-The Withings Pulse Ox is a slim looking device that I have tested over the festive period.
-Visually having the ability to see and check your steps is motivating and keeps you working towards your goal.
+The Withings Pulse Ox is a slim, sleek device that I have tested over the festive period.
+Visually, having the ability to see and check your steps is motivating and keeps you working towards your goal.

-In the kit you get a watch strap, a belt clip, a micro USB charger and the tracker itself.
-The tracker can attach as a watch, to your pocket or belt, or you can just simply slip the unit itself into a pocket.
-The tracker is small and sleek, and the wrist strap is very comfortable.
+As part of your purchase, you get a watch strap, a belt clip, a micro USB charger and the tracker itself.
+The tracker can either be worn as a watch or can be attached to your pocket or belt, or you can just simply slip the unit itself into a pocket.

 The unit charges really quickly, which is always a bonus.
-It uses a standard micro USB, which most people (android users in particular) will have more than one of, so you can charge it at home or at work easily.
-Once fully charged it will last around a week.
+It uses a standard micro USB, which most people will have lying around the house, so you can charge it at home or at work quite easily.
+Once fully charged, the battery will last around a week.

-The tracker is extremely light and you don't notice it at all.
-You can easily forget you are wearing it, and the downfall to this is it isn't water resistant, so you have to remember to take it off before a shower or swimming.
+The tracker is extremely light and you barely notice that you're wearing it, although this can be a downside as the unit is not waterproof so you have to remember to take it off before a shower or swimming.
 The unit just slides into the watch strap, and it is pretty secure.
 On occasion, it did become dislodged when sleeping, resulting in a hunt for it in the morning.

 The watch starts tracking instantly, but you will need to download the Withings app.
 The app is easy to use, and anyone should be able to use the simple interface.
 It isn't complex and it is quick to set up.
-With this simplicity, comes a slight downside, in that the information you receive is quite basic.
-However, I felt it was ample to keep me motivated.
-You can see steps, elevation, active calories (and total calories) burned, along with timed segments showing activity.
+With this simplicity does come a slight downside in that the information you receive is quite basic, but I felt it was enough to keep me motivated.
+You can see your daily steps, elevation, active calories (and total calories) burned, along with timed segments showing activity.

 I found the sleep tracker to be quite basic.
 It records you lying down rather than tracking your sleep.
-I have had sleepless nights with this on and it has told me I have had a good nights rest, when the opposite was true.
+I have had sleepless nights with this on and it has told me I have had a good night's rest when actually the opposite was true.

 The heart monitor works really easily.
-You simply place the light over a finger and wait for a specified amount of time ( a few seconds).
-This proved to be pretty accurate as far as I can see.
-I did note on a couple of occasions that my heart rate seemed to be pretty high when I didn't feel I was over exerting myself.
-But I feel the tracker gives a good gauge.
+You simply place the light over a finger and wait for a few seconds.
+This proved to be pretty accurate as far as I can see, although I did note on a couple of occasions that my heart rate seemed to be pretty high when I didn't feel I was over exerting myself.

 Overall, the Withings Pulse Ox works well as an activity and fitness tracker.
-It is simple, has a fun and good looking app and will keep you motivated.
+It is simple, has a fun and good looking app, and will keep you motivated.
 You can invite friends and follow each other on the app’s leaderboard.
-Withings also have other bits of tech (scales etc) that can work alongside the pulse, making it pretty good value.
+Withings also have other bits of tech (scales etc) that can work alongside the Pulse Ox, making it pretty good value.
 I would say it is better suited to those who are more interested in general fitness, rather than those who are in serious training for an event such as a triathlon, for example.

-It isn't water resistant and the sleep tracker is poor.
-However, the target audience here are not hardcore fitness folk.
+The downsides are that it isn't water resistant and the sleep tracker is poor.
+However, the target audience here is not athletes but more your average gym-goer.
 It is a great general all-rounder for those just wanting to make sure they move enough or are just starting out on their journey to get in shape.